iftechfoundation/twine-cookbook/markup/chapbook/chapbook_markup.md

 1. A Numbered list item
 2. Another Numbered list item

+[align left]
+Text is left-aligned.
+[align center]
+Text is centered / centred.
+[align right]
+Text is right-aligned.
+[Continue]
+Text-alignment has been reset to the default.

 Ignoring of \*Formatting\* Characters <br>
 More ignoring of \_\_Formatting\_\_ Characters